 - Mass Grant

-Based on need and "EFC" number from Student Aid Report (the results of the FAFSA).
+Based on need and the EFC number from FAFSA.
 Must submit FAFSA by May 1.
 Requires at least 12 credits per semester.
 4 semesters maximum at 2 year schools.
 Does not have to be repaid.

 - MA Access (Cash) Grant